 #1 Street art is an integrated part of life in Bogotá

-The street art is like a naturally integrated part of the urban life in the Colombian capital.
+The street art is a naturally integrated part of urban life in the Colombian capital.
 The street art adds a unique and modern buzz to the old colonial buildings, boring grey walls, and commercial billboards.

 It reminds us that the buildings are not just historical memories, but that they are an active part of modern life.